 Depending on the type of treatment plan you create with your massage therapist, you may leave your appointment feeling energized, or relaxed and sleepy.
 It is common for clients to fall asleep during a relaxation massage.

-Keita Lambert offers Integrative LomiLomi, athletes’ massage, and prenatal massage on Mondays and Saturdays 10am- 3pm, and Tuesdays and Wednesdays 5pm- 9pm.
+Keita Lambert offers Integrative LomiLomi, athletes’ massage, and prenatal massage on Saturdays and Sundays 10am- 3pm, and Tuesdays and Wednesdays 5pm- 9pm.

 See also Zen Shiatsu for more bodywork.